 This is part of a series about Google News Initiative Innovation Challenge winners in North America and how they’re putting funding to work developing sustainable business models, diversifying revenue streams, and increasing audience engagement.
-Join us for a webinar Wednesday, Nov.
+Watch the webinar from Wednesday, Nov.
 18, which explores lessons from three TV broadcasters all innovating to connect with new and diverse audiences.

 By Joe Lanane • LMA Contributor

 ABC Owned Television Stations are out to prove that advanced data journalism can be done daily in TV broadcast news.
 A 12-person data team was established across its stations as part of a strategic initiative to make data journalism a core capability across its newsrooms and drive hyperlocal, high-impact local reporting.